Menu

 For members in the Puget Sound Technical Bargaining Unit, a “Retention Group” is defined as all employees within a single Major Organization with the same Skills Management Code and the same level.

 Approximately 40% of employees in a Retention Group are assigned an “R1” retention rating, 40% are assigned an “R2” retention rating, and 20% are assigned an “R3” retention rating.
-Note: Employees classified as Technical Fellows and Associate Technical Fellows are not subject to these distribution requirements.

 The general rule is that layoffs within Retention Groups begin with R3s, then R2s, then R1s.
 However, there are exceptions in the contracts that allow management to disregard retention ratings and layoff anyone.